Annette Foster (they/them) PhD

-“I am a 49-year-old woman and I am Autistic.
+“I am an Autistic, dyslexic, dyspraxic, non-binary person with attention differences.
 I was diagnosed at the age of 39, after years of feeling confused, frustrated and alienated, because I was aware of my difference but I didn’t know how I was different.
-After years of misdiagnosis and a life time struggle with mental health issues, I finally had an answer, I am different, and I know why, I am autistic!”
+After years of misdiagnosis and a life time struggle with mental health issues, I finally had an answer, I am different, and I know why, I am Autistic!”

 – Annette Foster

-Annette Foster is a multidisciplinary performance and live artist, autistic self-advocate who completed a PhD in 2021.
+Dr Annette Foster (she/they) is a multidisciplinary performance and live artist, Autistic self-advocate who completed a PhD in 2021.

 Annette’s autobiographical, multidisciplinary performance work has been informed by feminism, identity, gender, sexuality, and difference.
-Annette is dyslexic and dyspraxic, and was diagnosed as autistic aged 39.
-This has led her to become an autistic and neurodivergent self-advocate and to undertake a funded PhD at the University of Kent starting in 2016 and completed 2021.
+Annette is dyslexic and dyspraxic, and was diagnosed as Autistic aged 39.
+This has led them to become an Autistic and neurodivergent self-advocate and to undertake a funded PhD at the University of Kent starting in 2016 and completed 2021.

 Annette’s ambition was and is to collaboratively explore creative Autistic self-advocacy by producing art with workshop participants that aims to dispel stereotypes, in order to make Autistic women, non-binary and trans people more visible.

-In 2019 Annette performed her work Adventures of Super Autie Gang, a piece built on the collaborative story-telling workshops with fellow Autistic people.
+In 2019 Annette performed their work Adventures of Super Autie Gang, a piece built on the collaborative story-telling workshops with fellow Autistic people.